f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

     1.0.0-11432  ready   2021-12-03  false

-You can alternatively copy the F5OS images into the management IP address of F5OS.
+You can alternatively copy the F5OS images into the management IP address of F5OS from a client machine over SCP.
 You would use the **root** account and the target directory should be **/var/import/staging/**.

 .. code-block:: bash